-What Is the STAR Interview Response Technique?
+What Is the STAR Interview Response Method?

-The STAR interview response technique is a way of answering behavioral interview questions.
+The STAR interview response method is a way of answering behavioral interview questions.
 Behavioral interview questions are questions about how you have behaved in the past.
 Specifically, they are about how you have handled certain work situations.
 Employers using this technique analyze jobs and define the skills and qualities that high-level performers have exhibited in that job.

 Since past performance can be a good predictor of the future, interviewers ask these questions to determine whether candidates have the skills and experiences required to excel in the job.

 For example, employers might be looking for proof of problem-solving skills, analytical ability, creativity, perseverance through failure, writing skills, presentation skills, teamwork orientation, persuasive skills, quantitative skills, or accuracy.